Ralo93/CustomerAnalyticsDashboard/README.md

 5. Deployment ready architecture
 6. Fast Iteration using Customer Feedback and an imperfect MVP

 I need an architecture which is fast, can handle changing requirements, can be scaled and is cheap.
-I want to iterate quickly to pivot into better product strategies.
+I want to iterate quickly to pivot into better product strategies if necessary.
 So I came up with the following architecture for an MVP:

 - Input: Sentences